US and Russian spy chiefs hold talks in Ankara – DW – 11/14/2022

-CIA chief William Burns warned his Russian counterpart about the use of nuclear weapons, according to a White House official.
+CIA chief William Burns is warning his Russian counterpart about the use of nuclear weapons, according to a White House official.

 https://p.dw.com/p/4JTqm